iTwin/appui/ui/appui-layout-react/README.md

 ## Description

-The __@itwin/appui-layout-react__ package contains internal React components for the AppUi-react panels, widget UI and other purposes and is not expected to be used directly by applications.
+The __@itwin/appui-layout-react__ package contains internal React components for the AppUI-react panels, widget UI and other purposes and is not expected to be used directly by applications.

 ## Documentation